 Listen to Kpakpo play alongside Ray, or any of the musicians on some of the songs, and you hear fellow travelers heading in the same direction, each providing out of his head a tonal edge to the other’s effort while still delivering the musical attitude that is highlife.

-Kpakpo’s interpretation of these highlife standards is full of memories.
-Faces of forgotten lovers will, perhaps, pop up as particular songs work their magic on the old and the young.
-And that’s one effect of highlife music.
+Kpakpo’s interpretation of these highlife standards brings memories to the initiated.
+Faces of forgotten lovers will, perhaps, pop up as particular songs work their magic on the mind.

 In a sense, “Kaya” can serve as a primer for the highlife novice.
 The initiated will still be at home, while “Kaya” provides the tie that pulls a precious cultural heritage into the 21st century and beyond – bringing along a heavy load of nostalgia.